fjadidi2001/DataScienceJourney/CourseCompendium/DataCamp/ChatGPTPromptEng4dev.md

 print(response.choices[0].message.content)

 ```
-# create a get_response() function that receives a prompt as input and returns the response as an output,
+# create a get_response() function that receives a prompt as input and returns the response as an output